robmarkoski/ha-clockwork-card/README.md

 ## CONFIGURATION

 Then in your lovelace configuration edit accordingly.
 It requires you have an existing [date_time_iso](https://www.home-assistant.io/integrations/time_date/) sensor.
+(Actually it doesnt read note below)

-It should be pretty self explanatory.
+The Rest should be pretty self explanatory.

 ```Yaml
   - type: 'custom:clockwork-card'